Round Mountain · Maintenance Program

 Risk mitigation

-Maintains strategic fuel break to aid fire suppression efforts.
+Maintains a strategic ridgetop fuel break that aids fire suppression and slows up-canyon spread.

 Community safety